Circus, dance and music in Saint-Étienne

 The Festival des 7 Collines is a member of three major professional networks: the ONDA (Office National de Diffusion Artistique), Territoires de cirque (the national network dedicated to contemporary circus, of which it has been a member since 2015), and Cirq'AURA (the regional circus network in Auvergne-Rhône-Alpes).
 These affiliations attest to the festival's recognition by cultural institutions and its role in the dissemination and support of contemporary creation.

-The Festival des 7 Collines returns for its 32nd edition in the summer of 2026.
-True to its artistic identity, the festival will offer over two weeks of shows featuring contemporary circus, dance, performance, and music in the major cultural venues of Saint-Étienne and its metropolitan area.
+The Festival des 7 Collines returns for its 32nd edition, from June 22 to July 8, 2026, in Saint-Étienne and its metropolitan area.
+True to its artistic identity, the festival offers more than two weeks of contemporary circus, dance, performance, and music shows in the city's and agglomeration's major cultural venues.

-By Car: Saint-Étienne is accessible via the A72 highway from Lyon (approx. 1 hour) and the A75 from Clermont-Ferrand (approx. 2 hours).
-Parc François Mitterrand and the downtown performance venues have nearby parking.
+By car: Saint-Étienne is accessible via the A72 motorway from Lyon (approx. 1h) and via the A75 from Clermont-Ferrand (approx. 2h).
+François-Mitterrand Park and the city centre performance venues have nearby parking.

-By Train: Saint-Étienne-Châteaucreux station is served by TGV from Paris (approx. 3 hours), and by TER from Lyon (approx. 50 min) and Clermont-Ferrand.
-The performance venues are accessible by tram from the station.
+By train: Saint-Étienne-Châteaucreux station is served by TGV from Paris (approx. 3h), by TER from Lyon (approx. 50 min) and Clermont-Ferrand.
+Performance venues are accessible by tram from the station.

 Prices:

-Reduced price applicable to: under 25s, students under 30s, people with disabilities and their companions, job seekers.
+Reduced price applicable for: under 25s, students under 30, people with disabilities and their companions, job seekers.

 Festival des 7 Collines